PauloJunior10/Challenges-codewars/README.md

 # Challenges-codewars
-challenges answered by me in code wars
+challenges answered by me in code wars and others.